theTushar-dot/CSD/README.md

 ## Best generated image

-Here, I found the best image generated when using depth and surface normals informatio with conditioning scale of 1.0 and 0.5 respectively with LMSDiscreteScheduler.
+I found that the best image quality is achieved when using depth and surface normal information with a conditioning scale of 1.0 and 0.5, respectively, along with the LMSDiscreteScheduler.

 1. with 50 inference steps:
 inference time = 8.596s